status-im/nimbus-eth2/docs/the_nimbus_book/src/install.md

-# Install dependencies
+# Prepare your machine

 The Nimbus beacon node runs on Linux, macOS, Windows, and Android.

-To get the best performance, Nimbus should be [built from source](./build.md) on the machine that it will run.

-[Binaries](https://github.com/status-im/nimbus-eth2/releases/latest) are provided for the most common platforms.
+## System requirements

+Check that your machine matches the [minimal system requirements](./hardware.md).

 ## Time

 The beacon chain relies on your computer having the correct time set (plus or minus 0.5 seconds).

-We recommended you run a high quality time service on your computer such as [chrony](https://chrony.tuxfamily.org/).
+It is important that you periodically synchronize the time with an NTP server.

+If the above sounds like latin to you, don't worry.
+You should be fine as long as you haven't messed around with the time and date settings on your computer (they should be set automatically).

+### Windows and macOS

+Make sure that the options for setting time automatically are enabled.

+### Linux

+On Linux, it is recommended to install [chrony](https://chrony.tuxfamily.org/).

 To install it: